A note on scope.

 The tradition will survive this.
 It has survived worse.

 The genuine teaching has always been held by a minority.
-The Kabirs and the Guru Nanaks were always marginal.
-Always inconvenient.
+The Kabirs, the Bharathis, and the Guru Nanaks were always inconvenient.
+Their teaching was marginalised by the institutional apparatus that claimed to carry it – and then appropriated once they were safely dead.
 Always despised by the rotting institutional apparatus they implicitly criticised by simply living differently.

 The black cow industry will continue.
 It needs customers more than it needs truth, and there is no shortage of the former.